PauloJesusNatal/user-list/README.md

 Install npm install react react-dom leaflet  npm install react-leaflet.

-Then run npm run command to run the app and visualise it through localhost.
+Then run npm start command to run the app and visualise it through localhost.